benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM4.png)

 - LRM4 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'
-- LRM4 may appear before of a quantifier followed by an R-combiner
+- LRM4 may appear before a quantifier followed by an R-combiner
 - Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)
 - {pt} is an ordinal property of the entity directly right of the aggregator
 - {at}/{st} is a calculated ordinal property of the entity directly right of the aggregator